It's Halloween Week at the Manor

 ★★★☆☆

 A throwaway fog machine for people who need fog in one room and do not want to think about it too hard.
+Thirty bucks, wireless remote, done.

 Pros

-• Under thirty dollars
+• Around thirty dollars

 • Compact enough to hide behind a prop